 This will take you to a page that covers their top paid and organic keywords, backlinks overview, traffic numbers, etc. From there, you can investigate further into each.

 According to Kapost, those who have a content marketing strategy in place will see as much as an 8% increase in website traffic.
 In reality, we often see more.

 We all know that quality content reigns king for producing SEO results; therefore, you need to spend a great deal of time creating a content strategy and implementing it effectively.

 If your website doesn’t include relevant and authoritative content, you have a steep hill ahead of you.
 You’ll need to fix the content on your website and map out a strategy to create and publish additional content.

 This isn’t an overnight fix by any means and it is will take months to see the full results, but they’ll have long-term impact.

 On-Page and Off-Page SEO

-Your off-page optimization takes a little bit more time to build results as you’ll need to link to authoritive websites; thus, helping you build your link portfolio by encouraging other websites to link back.
+Your off-page optimization takes a little bit more time to build results as you’ll need to link to authoritative websites.
 Consider blog commenting, high-end directories and citations, guest blogging, and social media sharing to further your off-page optimization.
-Just be sure you aren’t spamming or you’ll be penalized.
+Be genuine in your efforts or you’ll be considered spam.